-Social isolation is common among people with a disability, particularly for people on the autism spectrum or people with an intellectual disability.
+Social isolation is common among people with disability, particularly for people with autism or people with an intellectual disability.

 For this reason, it's important to set social and community participation goals and ensure the steps to achieving them are appropriate to the individual.